develop-me/bootcamp--week-07-08--laravel/challenges/10-auth/README.md

 - Add login functionality to your site
 - Make it so that only logged-in users can add/edit the data on the site
 - Add an indicator in your `<nav>` to say who is logged in (if at all)
+- Update your greeting on `welcome.blade.php` to greet the user with their name

 ### Tricksy